 All, or a subsample if the catch was large, captured Pygmy Whitefish were immediately measured for total length (TL) to the nearest mm and placed on ice to be further processed once the vessel was moored.
 If a subsample of fish was measured, then the TL for individual unmeasured fish was computed in proportion to the lengths of measured fish.
 Once the vessel was moored, the TL, weight to nearest 0.1 g, and sex (visually determined as female, male, immature) were recorded for as many fish as time allowed.
 Saggital otoliths and scales were initially removed from as many as six fish of each sex per 10 mm TL category.
 However, this scheme resulted in few males and few overall fish longer than 120 mm.
 Thus, scales and otoliths were extracted from more males and more females longer than 120 mm.
 Scales were removed from directly above the lateral line below the posterior edge of the dorsal fin and were placed in a coin envelope to air dry.
 Excess tissue was removed from otoliths before being placed into a vial to air dry.
 No frozen or preserved Pygmy Whitefish were used in this study.

 In the laboratory, scales were removed from the envelopes, soaked in water, gently cleaned (between fingers and with a scalpel), and mounted between two glass slides.
-Scales were viewed using transmitted light with a Nikon SMZ745T™ stereo microscope ( magnification).
-Otoliths were embedded in a clear epoxy () before a 24 micron thick section through the nucleus along the dorsoventral plane was obtained with a Buehler IsoMet® Low peed aw.
-Otolith thin sections were lightly polished with 2000-grit sandpaper before viewing in mineral oil on a black background with finely concentrated reflected light using the same stereo microscope (5x magnification).
+Scales were viewed using transmitted light with a Nikon SMZ745T™ stereo microscope (20-75x magnification).
+Otoliths were embedded in a clear epoxy (Buehler EpoKwick® Epoxy, 5:1 ratio Resin to Hardener) before a 24 micron thick section through the nucleus along the dorsoventral plane was obtained with a Buehler IsoMet® Low Speed Saw.
+Otolith thin sections were lightly polished with 2000-grit sandpaper before viewing in mineral oil on a black background with finely concentrated reflected light using the same stereo microscope (50x magnification).
 Digital images of scales and otoliths were obtained with a Nikon DS-Fi2™ camera attached to the stereo microscope.

 Two readers, who were blind to any biological information related to the fish, identified annuli on the scales and otoliths from the digital images.
 Annuli on scales were identified using “cutting-over” and “compaction” characteristics evident in the circuli (Quist et al. 2012).
 The scale edge was considered to be an annulus as no new growth was observed (consistent with McCart (1963)).
 Annuli on scales were identified by discontinuities in the otolith structure that were usually most obvious on the otolith margin lateral from the sulcus.
 The edge of the otolith was considered an annulus on most specimens, though some specimens showed some evidence of new growth.
-Some fish were excluded from further study because the scales () or otoliths () were unreadable.
+Some fish were excluded from further study because the scales (1.9%) or otoliths (0.4%) were unreadable.
 Finally, for fish where the ages from the two readers disagreed, the two readers met and attempted to develop a consensus age.
 If the readers could not agree on an age then that fish was removed from the comparison of ages assessed from scales and otoliths.